Frank Clark Cup

 Winner for 1910

-Etching of three girls riding a wave.
+Etching of a canoe surfing on a wave.

 This is one of the two oldest trophy in the Outrigger Canoe Club Trophy Collection and has quite a story behind it.